noellepaes/noellepaes/README.md

 # Welcome!
 ## I'm Noelle!
 Let me present a little about myself :D

-Full-Stack focused in Java and Angular | Software engineer :robot:
+Full-Stack focused in Java and Angular | Software engineer 😸:

-Lover of Technology and coding :heart:
+Passionate about Technology and coding 💻: